 Do you know how to cut wood with the Cricut Maker?
 Yes, the Cricut Maker can cut wood and it opens up a whole new world of crafting possibilities.
-There are a few things you need to know when cutting wood with a Cricut, however.
+There are a few things you need to know when Crciut wood cutting, however.
 I am covering everything below including blades, mats, and tips and tricks for success.
-So, use this as your guide to starting those Cricut wood projects.
+So, use this as your guide to starting cutting wood with Cricut.

 How to Cut Wood with a Cricut Maker

-If you want all of the details for cutting wood in an easy to follow video, we have you covered!
+If you want all of the details for cutting wood with a Cricut in an easy to follow video, we have you covered!
 Just watch below.

 Can’t watch the video or need more details?
 Keep reading as we have step by step instructions below as well.